maslesa/EuroLeague-SeasonTicket-Management-System/README.md

  - Use purchased tickets to attend matches.

 For Clubs:
- - Register and log in as a club.
+ - Log in as a club.
  - Define season ticket types and pricing.
  - Manage different seasons.
  - Schedule and organize matches.